Closing date to apply for full year deferral

 General information

 All admission authorities must provide for the admission of children in the September following a 4th birthday (School Admissions Code – 2.17).
 The majority of children start school at this time.
+The DFE does not believe that it should be the norm that summer born children start reception at age 5 and acknowledges that most will thrive if admitted at the usual time in september after a 4th birthday.

 When parents receive offers for reception places for the September after a 4th birthday, they may:

-• Access the place in September (and the majority do so).
+- Access the place in September (and the majority do so)

-• Agree part time attendance with the school or academy (usually on a short-term basis building to full time at an agreed date).
+- Agree part time attendance with the school or academy (usually on a short-term basis building to full time at an agreed date)

-• Accept the place and agree to access it within the same school year – no later than when the child reaches statutory school age (usually a start date in January or March / April).
+- Accept the place and agree to access it within the same school year – no later than when the child reaches statutory school age (usually a start date in January or March / April).

-Parents can accept a reception place in the September after a 4th birthday and agree a delayed start within the same school year - but not beyond the start of the final term of that school year.
-We will reserve the offered place where a child will start reception in that school year.
+Parents can accept a reception place in the September after a 4th birthday and then agree a delayed start within the same school year - but not beyond the start of the final term of that school year.
+We will reserve the offered place where a child will start reception in that school year

 Summer born children- General